- Exercising and maintaining a moderate weight are effective ways to reduce pain and improve mobility in people with osteoarthritis.

-It’s important, though, to discuss home remedies and lifestyle changes with your doctor before trying them.
+It’s important to discuss home remedies and lifestyle changes with your doctor before trying them.
 Here are a few home remedies to consider:

 Compresses can reduce muscle pain or spasms surrounding a joint.
 Making a compress can be as simple as using a warm or cold towel.

 You can buy Epsom salt from a drugstore.
 According to the Epsom Salt Council, these baths are safe enough to take as often as you’d like for 30 minutes at a time.
-Use 2 cups of Epsom salt in a bath of warm water.
+Use up to 3 cups of Epsom salt in a bath of warm water.

-These gels and creams may contain aspirin or analgesics to numb the pain.
+These gels and creams may contain aspirin or other pain relievers to numb the pain.
 You can apply them directly to the affected joints.
 These products can work well for areas that are near the skin surface, such as your knees.

 - grabbing or gripping tools